 First of all, I am not an expert.
 I have developed a few websites in the past, but every one has been a bit different.
 I can recognize some standard code, but I don’t write code.
 I came home from the North American Stampin’ Up! convention a couple of years ago, encouraged to start a “dot com” site.
 I had my standard website through Stampin’ Up!
 (DBWS) but an independent site gives more flexibility and I understand a “dot com” gives more credibility.
+But if you’re just starting, the DBWS does all the work for you and is quite inexpensive!
+I suggest you start there.

 I had used Go Daddy previously and my BevAdams.com URL was still available, so I snapped it up.
 Way back when I used a Microsoft Web software which was no longer supported, so I went with WordPress and started studying other sites to see what I liked and what I wanted my page to look like.